-Objectives and Activities
+Goals and Activities

-The following are activities normally expected to occur during the practicum: Mentoring, observation and application.
+The following are activities normally expected to occur during the practicum to meet the goals of: Mentoring, observation, and application.

-The Mentoring Relationship
+Mentoring

-A mentoring relationship should be established between the preceptor and the student in which the preceptor assumes a role of professional guide or counselor.
+A mentoring relationship is established between the preceptor and the student in which the preceptor assumes a role of professional guide or counselor.
 The relationship should provide opportunities for guiding student's professional development and provide for periods of dialog between the student and the preceptor on critical issues in the discipline.
 Techniques for fostering the mentoring relationship may include, but are not limited to, formal and informal discussions or debriefings, "shadowing" the preceptor, critique of student affective and professional behavior or presentation, or appraisal of application of student's knowledge and skill set.